urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt2.md

 <img class="" src="https://media.urbit.org/site/posts/essays/value-of-address-space-pt2d-price-eth.svg">
 <br>

 This ID-specific trading pattern is generally appropriate in our view: Urbit ID isn’t designed to be rapidly traded at high volume.
-Urbit is much more like a house than a fungible good like a currency.
+Urbit is more like a house than a fungible good like a currency.

-That said, it would be theoretically possible to create a more traditional orderbook for unstarted addresses.
+Nevertheless, it would be theoretically possible to create a more traditional orderbook for unstarted addresses.
 Unstarted addresses have different names and sigils, but they’re functionally the same in every other way, so they could be collateralized to a specific token to encourage price discovery.
 This hasn’t happened, and Tlon has no intention of releasing such functionality, but it’s worth mentioning in a discussion of liquidity.

-For the time being, trading of Urbit IDs happens through auctions on specific platforms, and via person-to-person transactions, because each trade is for a _specific_ Urbit ID.
-Again, Urbit ID is designed in the spirit of property titles rather than currencies, so this makes sense.
+For the time being trading of Urbit IDs happens through auctions on specific platforms, and via person-to-person transactions, because each trade is for a _specific_ Urbit ID.
+Again, Urbit ID is designed in the spirit of property titles, rather than currencies, so this makes sense.

 Strictly speaking, liquidity is a measure of the degree to which a given asset will change in value due to a given transaction.
 In that sense, Urbit address space is likely fairly illiquid.
 But liquidity can’t be properly understood without volume.
 As noted above, the volume of transactions on the network has been steadily increasing since inception, and yet the price has remained fairly constant.
 This seems to indicate a healthy ratio.